 The first major production hit the stage of our new, state-of-the-art performance space: a riotous, witty reclaiming of the life of an exceptional woman and a celebration of female empowerment.

 Over three nights this week, students shone both on stage and behind the scenes, to deliver moving performances featuring powerful dialogue, memorable song and dazzling pyrotechnics.
-The never-before-told story of Emilia Bassano, a poet long rumoured to have been Shakespeare’s muse, was written by Morgan Lloyd Malcolm at a time when #MeToo dominated headlines.
+The never-before-told story of Emilia Bassano, a black poet long rumoured to have been Shakespeare’s muse, was written by Morgan Lloyd Malcolm at a time when #MeToo dominated headlines.

 Head of Drama, Ms Martin, explains: “The play has a way of blatantly and unashamedly articulating so many engrained prejudices with such care, wit and passion.
 It champions inclusivity and highlights the ridiculous trappings, restrictions and rules women were subjected to in the past… and explores how we are still slowly trying to untangle ourselves from these prejudices.”